Meet Our Staff

 Lorie is a practicing nurse in a major hospital.
 Most of Lorieʼs 30 years of nursing experience has been in maternity, caring for moms with high-risk pregnancies and newborns.
-The Enuresis Treatment Center is an ideal environment wherein she demonstrates her skills and experience to help guide families through the program.
+The Bedwetting Treatment Center is an ideal environment wherein she demonstrates her skills and experience to help guide families through the program.
 She also has a personal interest in helping families, as one of her own sons suffered with bedwetting.

 Theresa Ray, R.N., B.S.N.

 Theresa has practiced in major hospitals in the Medical-Surgical field for more than 20 years.
-She enjoys the teaching aspect of her job, which led her to the Enuresis Treatment Center.
+She enjoys the teaching aspect of her job, which led her to the Bedwetting Treatment Center.
 Theresa finds it very rewarding to help families through this difficult time.
 She enjoys being able to see the outcome of her guidance and teaching.

 Mary Anne Rice, R.N.

 Formerly a nurse in a busy pediatric practice, Mary Anne counseled parents in areas of illness and normal growth and development.
 She understands the frustrations of families trying to stop bedwetting through prescription drugs, or who are told that their child will outgrow it.
-At ETC, Mary Anne provides a specific treatment plan, along with support and guidance, to help the enuretic become dry.
-She has been part of ETC’s staff since 1999.
+At BTC, Mary Anne provides a specific treatment plan, along with support and guidance, to help the enuretic become dry.
+She has been part of BTC’s staff since 1999.